ziyaanrupani/project_website_analysis/README.md

 Maven Fuzzy Factory focuses on data analysis to optimize its marketing strategies and website performance.
 Key areas of focus include:
-* Traffic Source Analysis: Identifying which channels drive the highest quality traffic and where opportunities exist to reduce unnecessary spend or scale high-converting sources.
+* Traffic Source Analysis: Identifying which channels drive the highest quality traffic and where opportunities exist to reduce unnecessary spending or scale high-converting sources.

 * Landing Page Performance: Analyzing and testing landing pages to identify areas for improvement.
 Recommendations are made based on pages with high traffic but low conversion rates or high bounce rates.